hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ## Wow.. those were so cool!
 Can I recover a new virtual machine from that recovery point that I just created?

 Each of the recovery points regardless of the location of store (array snapshot, On-Premises Protection-Store, or HPE Cloud Protection-Store) can be recovered using the HPE GreenLake APIs for Backup and Recovery.

-1. This API requires a request body of JSON structure as documented in the HPE GreenLake developer website.
+1. To restore the backup from a virtual machine, this API requires a request body of JSON structure as documented in the HPE GreenLake developer website.
 In this blog post, I planned a demo of the steps to recover the virtual machine from a copy that had existed in the HPE Cloud Protection Store into the VMware cluster where the Protection Storage Gateway is hosted (recover as a new virtual machine).
 Copy the `{{vmId}}` from the response JSON body to be used on subsequent API execution.
 The API used for this:

    ```shellsession
    GET /virtualization/v1beta1/virtual-machines?sort=name desc&filter=name eq’0-Linux-Demo-VM02’&select=appType,id,name,type,guestinfo,protectionJobInfo